GoneToneStudio/node-google-play-api/README.md

   ![Get your own OAuth2 Token](docs/images/get_oauth2_token.png)

-## Obtain your GSF ID (Google Service Framework ID)
+## Obtain the GSF ID of your device (Google Service Framework ID)

-You can obtain your GSF ID by installing this app: <https://play.google.com/store/apps/details?id=com.evozi.deviceid>
+You can install the "Device ID" APP on Google Play to obtain the GSF ID of your device: <https://play.google.com/store/apps/details?id=com.evozi.deviceid>

+Please note:

+- The device which you get the GSF ID from will affect the subsequent data of the application.
+If the application which you want to get data from doesn’t support the device you get the GSF ID from, the data will return null.
+Thus, make sure whether the application supports your device.
+- Android TV cannot download the "Device ID" APP directly from Google Play.
+Nevertheless, you can download it on other devices and backup as .APK file, then, transfer the .APK file to Android TV to complete your installation.

 ## Examples